jeanleecole/archive/pages/Projects/metzerott_formatted.md

 It was but a few weeks after the end of the Sängerfest that a change in Leppel Rolf which had long been silently operative, began to manifest itself in his outward man.
 He grew morose in speech and manner, shabby in his clothing, negligent of his daily task, more and more absorbed in his invention, which now neared completion, and as he fondly hoped, success.
 Meanwhile, the hope brought something far from happiness, whatever might be the case with realization.
 Anna's color grew hard, her features sharp, her eyes anxious, under the pressure of dread for the future, and the knowledge that Leppel's savings and her own had been exhausted to the last penny, and that all which now stood between them and dire want were her husband's daily wages.
 And Leppel had been of late more than once sharply reproved by the foreman of the great building firm for which he worked.

 Indeed, Anna could not justly blame the foreman.
-She would have scolded, too, if an employe of hers had been <p class="pagenum">Begin page 51</p>found dreaming over his work, and drawing plans on the smooth pine boards, instead of making them into doors.
+She would have scolded, too, if an employe of hers had been <hr><p class="pagenum">Page 51</p>found dreaming over his work, and drawing plans on the smooth pine boards, instead of making them into doors.

 "If he had looked at the plans, he would have admired, instead of cursing," growled Leppel.